jdrst/csharp-language-server/README.md

 # roslyn-language-server
-A wrapper around the language server behind the C# Visual Studio Code extension, `Microsoft.CodeAnalysis.LanguageServer`, which makes it compatible with other editors, e.g., Helix.
+A wrapper around the language server behind the C# Visual Studio Code extension, `Microsoft.CodeAnalysis.LanguageServer`, which makes it compatible with other editors, e.g., Helix or Neovim.
-This is more stable and faster than OmniSharp.
+This language server is more stable and faster than OmniSharp.

-This tool works around the quirks of `Microsoft.CodeAnalysis.LanguageServer` in the following way:
+This tool assists the use of Microsoft.CodeAnalysis.LanguageServer:
 - Downloads `Microsoft.CodeAnalysis.LanguageServer`
 - Launches `Microsoft.CodeAnalysis.LanguageServer` as a process
 - Passes the provided `unix socket` or named pipe and forwards all communication to `stdio`